Chema Vision School

-Problem to solve: The Kenyan Ministry of Education ordered all learning institutions not in compliance with the government’s safety guidelines to be shut.
-Several months ago, Chema Vision School did not have the resources to upgrade their school facility and was forced to vacate leaving no school for 155 children.
+Problem to solve: In 2019, The Kenyan Ministry of Education ordered all learning institutions not in compliance with the government’s safety guidelines to be shut.
+In early 2020, Chema Vision School did not have the resources to upgrade their school facility and was forced to vacate leaving no school for 155 children.

 School Location: Kibera, the largest slum in Nairobi, and the largest urban slum in Africa.

 Who will benefit: 155 vulnerable children (80 boys and 75 girls, ages 2.5-15)

 As an advocate for social and environmental justice Julian uses the power of art to transcend earthly boundaries by creating spiritually centered, provocative works of art aimed at generating positive change.

 In 2012 Julian established MOT with the company’s flagship, vegan bag factory located in Nairobi, Kenya, minutes outside of Kibera.
 MOT recruits tailors from Kibera as part of its fair wage, job creation endeavor.

 “We heard about the situation at Chema and felt compelled to do all we could to help the school reopen” said Julian Prolman, President of Ministry of Tomorrow.